silasfox/LispAdventure/README.md

 There is no story yet.
 I'm just trying to get everything to work.

 ## What works?
-As of yet, you can move around the rooms, look in your inventory, look at what's in the room (at least in the kitchen).
+As of yet, you can move around the rooms, look in your inventory, look at what's in the room